Building on and occupying Māori land

 If you’re planning to build on Māori land there are a number of local council requirements you may have to meet:

 - the right to build on the land, and

 - development contributions.

 Your building may need resource consent, depending on the type of development and the land zoning.
 You should contact your local council’s duty planner at the start of your project to find out whether you need resource consent.

 You’ll need building consent for your building.
 If you also need resource consent you may want to apply for your building consent at the same time so the applications can be processed together.

 You’ll need to show the council that you have the right to build on the land, by providing them with evidence that you have either a licence to occupy, an occupation order or a hapū partition (see “Occupation orders” above and “Partitions (subdivisions) and other title improvements to Māori land” below in this chapter).

-If you receive approval to build you’ll be required to pay “development contributions” by your local council when your building consent is issued.
+If you receive approval to build you may be required to pay “development contributions” by your local council when your building consent is issued.
 These are fees the council charges to pay for the additional public infrastructure (such as water supply, stormwater drains and roads) that’s made necessary by new development projects such as building new houses or apartments or subdividing land.